Code-Institute-Submissions/cat-union/README.md

 - Donate

-  - Allows user to give money to the charity by pressing a button and going to checkout through paypal. (dummy)
+  - Allows user to give money to the charity by pressing a button and going to checkout through PayPal. (dummy)

 - Sponsor

-  - Allows user to select a cat to sponsor by pressing a button and going to checkout through paypal. (dummy)
+  - Allows user to select a cat to sponsor by pressing a button and going to checkout through PayPal. (dummy)

 - Videos

-  - Allows users to watch appropriate videos on the page which give support with cat care
+  - Allows users to watch appropriate videos on the page which give support with cat care.

 - Navbar

-  - Navbars are used throughout which work effectively to link between all four pages.
+  - Navbars are used throughout which work effectively to link between all pages.
 Logo also leads back to Home.
-On smaller screens the links become a burger bar.
+On smaller screens the links become a toggle button.

 - Footer

-  - Footers are used throughout which allow users to use links to appropriate facebook twitter and instagram page.
-Users can also follow links to important divs of adopt, donate and sponsor.
-There is also a button for users to click which links to a modal with a map and important contact details.
+  - Footers are used throughout which allow users to use links to appropriate Facebook, Twitter and Instagram page.
+Users can also follow links to important anchors of Donate, Adopt and Sponsor.
+There is also a button for users to click which links to a Bootstrap modal with a map and contact details.

 - Volunteer Form

   - Allows users to fill in a form to volunteer.
-The form includes a file attachment so users can attach their CV's.
+The form includes a file upload button so users can attach their covering letters.

-### Features Left to Implement
+### Features to Implement

 - Support-Us buttons checkout

-  - The purchase page of sponsor/donate will eventually link to a paypal purchase page.
-Demo example currently
+  - The purchase page of Donate / Sponser will eventually link to a PayPal purchase page.
+Currently links to a demo.

 ##### Back to [top](#table-of-contents)